psudo-dev/origamid-projeto-bikcraft/README.md

 I plan to continue my studies in web development, focusing on JavaScript and then Typescript.
 After that I want a better understanding of Back-end development, so I can eventually become a Full Stack Developer.

-The next logical step after that is to learn a JavaScript framework, like React, Vue or Angular, and then dive into Node.js for server-side development - although I also want to learn a bit more about Deno and Bun.
-Even if I leave Full Stack development for later, I want to have a good understanding of how the back-end works, so I can at least build and setup small websites and apps by myself.
+The next logical step after that is to learn a JavaScript framework, like React, Vue or Angular, and then dive into Node.js for server-side development - I also want to learn a bit more about Deno and Bun as well.

+Even if I leave back-end development for later, I want to have a good understanding of how the back-end works, so I can at least build and setup small websites and apps by myself.

 ## Author